Taikon/hotwire-rails-demo-chat/README.md

 ```

-5. Actions
+5. Actions `method()   - Any method name will work`

+6. Lifecycle Callbacks: They look like Actions, except Actions are stuff you define, whereas Lifecycle Callbacks are methods supplied by Stimulus.
+Both are methods though which is why they look so similar.
 ```
-  method()   - Any method name will work connect()  - But, like connect(), are special
+initialize()	  Once, when the controller is first instantiated connect()	      Anytime the controller is connected to the DOM disconnect()	  Anytime the controller is disconnected from the DOM
 ```

-6. Events
+7. Events: Some elements have events attached by default.
 ```
   click->
   submit->